While saving for a retirement is important, so is your plan of action once you enter retirement.

 Nobody wants to think about having to rely on others for care, but it’s essential to plan ahead for such a possibility, especially for later in life.
 The cost of long-term care services—whether provided in the home, at a community facility or in a nursing home—may not be covered under major medical plans or Medicare and often exceeds what the average person can pay from income and other sources, particularly in retirement.
 One alternative to paying entirely out of your own pocket is long-term care insurance.
 By paying an annual premium, you can transfer the risk to an insurance company and help protect your assets from rising health care costs.
 Life insurance or annuities with a long-term care rider are another option for helping cover these expenses.

 Variable annuities, long-term care and other forms of insurance may be valuable tools, but they aren’t always the right ones for every retiree.
-Talk to your Morgan Stanley Financial Advisor about what options that can be an integral part of your retirement planning.
+Talk to your Morgan Stanley Financial Advisor about what options can be an integral part of your retirement planning.